Nurse Calls Cops After Woman Seeks Help For Postpartum Depression. Right Call?

 "The fragmented aspects of our system of care make it difficult to get women the help that they really want," Thomas says.

-That's one reason lawmakers in Sacramento are now introducing a package of bills to specifically address maternal mental health.
+That is one reason lawmakers in Sacramento are now introducing a package of bills to specifically address maternal mental health.
 Assemblyman Brian Maienschein, R-San Diego, is backing two of them.
-One would require doctors to screen new moms for depression – under current law, it's voluntary.
+One would require doctors to screen new moms for depression; under current law, it's voluntary.

 "The numbers here are so significant that I think it's something that doctors really should understand and should be prepared to both diagnose and treat," he says.
 Screening, he adds, also "educates a woman in that situation that this is an issue that may impact her."